Shop Subscribe

 Guidecraft Rainbow Block Set of 10

 Colors, colors, everywhere!
-Toddlers 2+ years will enjoy experimenting with the different shapes, sizes, and colors found in the Guidcraft Rainbow Blocks Set.
+Toddlers aged 2+ will enjoy experimenting with the different shapes, sizes, and colors in the Guidcraft Rainbow Blocks Set.

 How to Play: To prompt awareness of shapes, caregivers can ask children to name each shape as they build both upright structures and flat structures, such as on a table-top.
-To foster a love of science and develop children’s visual and tactile senses, place small different-textured objects found in nature such as smooth rocks, wrinkly leaves, and rough acorns beneath each colored block.
-Ask children to explain how the color of the object changes and why.
+To foster a love of science and develop children’s visual and tactile senses, place small, varied-textured objects from nature, such as smooth rocks, wrinkly leaves, and rough acorns, beneath each colored block.
+Ask children to explain how the object’s color changes and why.
 Expand further by having children find objects around the room that are also smooth, wrinkly, and rough during an indoor scavenger hunt!

 More Infant and Toddler Activities & Learning Tools

 If you’re looking for more ways to ramp up engagement and learning opportunities for toddlers and infants, be sure to stop by the Early Childhood category page to see what’s new.
-Also visit the online store to shop hundreds of high-quality products for young learners.
+Also, visit the online store to shop for hundreds of high-quality products for young learners.

 Read More: Early Childhood Education